codeabhishekg5-collab/DSA-Journey/README.md

 This repository contains:

-- Daily LeetCode problem solutions
+* Daily DSA problem solutions
+* Problems solved from multiple coding platforms
-- Clean and readable code
+* Clean and readable code
-- Optimized approaches whenever possible
+* Optimized approaches whenever possible
-- Continuous DSA practice and learning
+* Continuous learning and improvement

 ---

 ## 🎯 My Goal

-✅ Solve at least **1 LeetCode problem daily**
+✅ Solve at least **1 DSA problem every day**
+✅ Practice consistently across different platforms
 ✅ Push every solution to this repository
-✅ Improve problem-solving and coding skills
+✅ Improve problem-solving and analytical thinking
-✅ Prepare for coding interviews.
+✅ Prepare for coding interviews and competitive programming

+---

+## 🌐 Platforms Covered

+Problems in this repository may be solved from:

+* LeetCode
+* Codeforces
+* GeeksforGeeks (GFG)
+* InterviewBit
+* Other DSA and competitive programming platforms

 ---